cdn77/debugr/packages/elastic-handler/README.md

 ### Options

-The `ElasticLogHandler.create()` factory, as well as the `ElasticLogHandler()` constructor, accept a *required* `options` object as the first argument.
-The factory method creates an instance of the `Client` class from the [`@elastic/elasticsearch`] SDK using the `options` object, while the constructor accepts an already-configured `Client` instance as the second argument;
+The `ElasticLogHandler` constructor accepts a *required* `options` object as the first argument.
-so for the factory method, the `options` object is a union of the log handler options and the `Client` options.
+An instance of the `Client` class from the [`@elastic/elasticsearch`] SDK can be passed as the second argument; if it is not provided, the constructor will attempt to create it using the provided `options` object.
+So when calling the constructor with just a single argument, the `options` object is a union of the log handler options defined here and the Elastic `Client` options.
 See the [`@elastic/elasticsearch`] package documentations for the available `Client` options.
 The available log handler options are as follows:

 | Option             | Type                                       | Default             | Description                                                                                                                                                                                                                                                                                                      |
 |--------------------|--------------------------------------------|---------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|